Deaod/VoteSys/README.md

 `Name` may not be blank.

 #### Inheriting From Other Preset
-`InheritsFrom` is used to inherit certain elements from other presets.
+`InheritFrom` is used to inherit certain elements from other presets.
 You can only inherit from presets that are located above the current preset according to the number after `VS_ConfigPreset` inside the section title.

 You can inherit from an arbitrary number of other presets.
 Refer to other preset using their [full preset names](#full-preset-names).